 Researchers in Spain used a cocktail of probiotics in a study that found they helped ward off cavities.
 When subjects drank milk with probiotics over a seven-month period, they saw a decrease in cavities compared to those drinking milk without the probiotics.

 And they could help with bad breath, too.
 In a study from the journal Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology and Endodontology, Japanese scientists found that low doses of a lactobacillus bacteria administered for a month helped lower the levels of sulfur-producing compounds in the mouth—and sulfur smells bad.

-3. They could lower your blood pressure
+3. Probiotics could lower your blood pressure.

 But here’s the catch: You’ve got to eat them for at least eight weeks.
 In a study from the American Heart Association journal Hypertension, probiotic consumption for at least eight weeks resulted in a drop of systolic pressure (the top number in your blood pressure) by an average of 3.56, and also helped drop diastolic pressure (the bottom number) in patients whose blood pressure was considered “elevated” at the start of the study.

-4. They can keep your immune system primed to fight infection
+4. They can keep your immune system primed to fight infection.

 Researchers from the University of Pennsylvania liken an immune system with probiotics in the gut to a car that is idling—it’s already started and can jump into action quickly.
 The probiotics may keep your immune system ready to roll when a pathogen enters the body, so you’re able to quickly fight it off.

 When taken daily, this could also influence your body’s response to allergies.
 A small study from the Institute of Food Research found that a daily drink containing probiotics helped to change the body’s response to grass pollen, a common cause of hay fever.
 When confronted with the pollen, probiotic drinkers produced a significantly reduced amount of a molecule associated with allergy.